Drive to the Sahyadris

 6 Feb 2017: Day 36 (Thattekad and around)

 We met Vinod at 0600 Hrs at the tea stall next to the Sanctuary gate, had a quick cup of tea and drove down to the Urulanthanni forest.
 From here on, we hiked and Vinod led us up a massive rock formation that opened up to a flat top.
 While Grey-fronted Green Pigeons and Malabar Grey Hornbills were all around, we were anxiously waiting for the White-bellied Woodpecker to turn up whose calls were echoing from the forest below.

-We wanted to rush down to search for the bird but Vinod knew the Woodpecker’s flight path pretty well and suggested us to wait patiently as the bird would fly and perch on a adjacent dry tree.
+We wanted to rush down to search for the bird but Vinod knew the Woodpecker’s flight path pretty well and suggested us to wait patiently as the bird would fly and perch on an adjacent dry tree.
 To our amazement, within a few minutes, the woodpecker did emerge out of the forest and perch on the exact same tree that Vinod that pointed out.
 Due to the early morning haze, we were not able to get a good picture of the Woodpecker, but were still very happy that we could sight this magnificent bird after so many failed attempts in the past month.

 Vinod then led us down to the other side of the rock formation where a Rusty-tailed Flycatcher and a Green Warbler were spotted midway through the descent.

 After reaching the forest floor, we crossed a small stream and took a trail that led us into the semi-evergreen forest.
 Within two minutes, Vinod stopped and challenged us to locate the Frogmouth that was around us.
 We kept looking here and there, but were not able to spot anything and Vinod was not ready to give it away that easily.
-After straining our eyes for over five minutes, Anjana finally spotted the bird perched right in front of us resembling a large dry leaf that may have fallen off a tree.
+After straining our eyes for several minutes, Anjana finally spotted the bird perched right in front of us resembling a large dry leaf that may have fallen off a tree.

 While we were ecstatic, Vinod wanted to show us a Frogmouth pair and took us deeper into the forest where his trained eyes were quick to spot a roosting pair.